-Mental welfare and healthcare
+Psychological welfare and healthcare

-Mental welfare support
+Psychological welfare support

 The pack aimed at displaced persons has also been produced in an easy read format and has been translated into Ukrainian and Russian.

-This information pack should be provided to all new arrivals at the welcome hubs in the most appropriate format/translation.
+This information pack should be provided to all new arrivals at the Welcome Hubs in the most appropriate format/translation.

 The pack aimed at host families should be made available by local authority re-settlement teams/third sector partners to every host family as part of their existing interactions.